-During the year ended December 31, 2020, the Company incurred \$0.3 million in finance costs to amend and extend the credit facility.
-Financing fees incurred as part of the Company's debt origination and modifications have been recorded as a reduction in the carrying amount of the debt and deferred and amortized using the effective interest method over the remaining term of the facility.
+During the year ended December 31, 2021, the Company incurred \$87 thousand (2020 - \$267 thousand) in finance costs to amend the Term Debt Facility.
+Financing fees have been recorded as a reduction in the carrying amount of the debt and deferred and amortized using the effective interest method over the remaining term of the facility.